Light controlled THz plasmonic time varying media: momentum gaps, entangled plasmon pairs, and pulse induced time reversal

-Interesting effects can also be achieved with pulsed signals.
-In analogy to recent experiments with surface waves in classical liquids \citep{bacot2016time_mirror_water}, we propose, that pulses can be used to induce time reversal of propagating plasmon wave packets.
-As we elaborate below, a high frequency pulse will split a propagating low frequency plasmon wave packet into two parts.
-While one part will continue to propagate in the initial direction, the other will evolve backwards in time and propagate towards its origin (see Fig. \ref{fig:time_reversal}).
-We suggest that pulse induced time reversal is a promising way to control the propagation of THz plasmons with off-resonant, high frequency light -- an effect that is mediated by the Floquet reshaping of the electron dispersion.
+Interesting effects on plasmon propagation can also be achieved with pulsed signals.
+In analogy to recent experiments with surface waves in classical liquids \citep{bacot2016time_water}, we propose that pulses can be used to induce time reversal of propagating plasmon wave packets via a temporary change of the electrons' effective mass.
+A high frequency pulse will split a propagating plasmon wave packet into two parts.
+While one part will continue to propagate in the initial direction, the other will evolve backwards in time and propagate towards the origin.
+We suggest that pulse induced time reversal is a promising way to control the propagation of THz plasmons with off-resonant, high frequency light, and discuss this functionality in more detail towards the end of this letter.

 \paragraph{Modulated Floquet parametric driving: Floquet engineering of time varying materials.}